 Indeed, under his leadership, Jewish identity education, both in Israel and abroad, has become a top priority for the Jewish Agency.
-His concern over growing assimifrom Judaism has motivated him to draft a new agenda for the Zionist movement - what he terms a "New Zionism" - which seeks the preservation of the Jewish people and the continuity of Judaism by providing "the definition of universal Jewish content."

-He would like to see, "alongside various religious communities in Israel, the building of a secular society that is humanistic, pluralistic, democratic or, in a word, more
+His concern over growing assimifrom Judaism has motivated him to draft a new agenda for the Zionist movement - what he terms a "New Zionism" - which seeks the preservation of the Jewish people and the continuity of Judaism by providing various religious communities in Israel, the building of a secular society that is humanistic, pluralistic, democratic or, in a word, more Jewish.

-Jewish.